DonSchenck/NetCandyStore/README.md

 `./preload.ps1`

 ## Step 5: Create the service 'netcandystore'
-The service runs in a Windows Container and uses the image quay.io/donschenck/netcandystore:2021feb2.1
+The service runs in a Windows Container and uses the image quay.io/donschenck/netcandystore:2021mar8.1

 Run the command:
-`oc apply -f preload.yaml`
+`oc create -f preload.yaml`

+Run the following command and wait until the preload job is finished:
+`oc get jobs -n openshift-windows-machine-config-operator -w`

+When the job is completed, press Ctrl-C to exit the wait command.

 Run the command:
 `oc apply -f netcandystore.yaml`